 IB Educator Alethea Bleyberg shares tips on how to manage home learning while kids (and possibly you) are housebound

-With the EDB’s closure of schools until 3 March, and possibly beyond, Hong Kong’s schools, teachers and parents have been handed the challenge of managing students’ education through distance and online learning for an extended period of time.
+With the EDB’s recent closure of kindergarten and primary schools, Hong Kong’s schools, teachers and parents have been handed the challenge of managing students’ education through distance and online learning.
 While this presents some significant upheavals to daily routines, especially when parents are also working from home, there are ways to manage home learning for your kids so that students can still continue with their studies and get the most out of the current situation.
-Here are my tips for managing schooling in a home environment.
+Here are my tips for how to manage home learning.

 1. Set up a supervised work space

 For students of all ages it is essential that they are held accountable for doing the work that they been assigned by their teachers during the school day.
 The best way to do this is by providing a work environment that is similar to the school setting.
 Your child might even enjoy wearing their school uniform at home.

 Set up a work station at the dining table, and if working from home yourself, consider working alongside your child.
 Not only will this make it easier for you to manage home learning, but it will help keep them focused, and model good working habits.
 For older students, working in a public area of the home might not be practical, but check in on your child regularly and ask them what they have accomplished.
 Ask to see their work and their communications with their teachers so that they know they are answerable for their daily progress.
 Restrict phone and social media usage until after the work has been completed.

 2. Have supplies on hand

 Make sure your home work station has the supplies your child will need to complete the work set by teachers.
 For younger students this might mean having an array of crayons, pencils and crafts materials on hand; for older students this could be a graphic calculator, an upgraded laptop or iPad, textbooks, and a printer for printing worksheets.